 Hormone Changes

-Another common cause of low libido has to do with the natural fluctuations of our sex hormones, which need to be balanced, along with our adrenal hormones and mindset, in order for us to look forward to, and enjoy, intimacy.
+Another common cause of low libido has to do with the natural fluctuations of our sex hormones.
+They – along with our adrenal hormones and mindset – need to be balanced in order for us to look forward to, and enjoy, intimacy.

 Let’s start with drops in sex drive in women.